How long will you attend for on the wedding day?

 Do you use contracts?

 Yes, it is standard practice amongst professional wedding videographers to have a signed contractual agreement.
 This is to protect both parties and also to outline in writing exactly what White Balance Weddings has agreed to provide for you.
 Please don’t hesitate to ask and I would be happy to send you a copy of my terms and conditions.

 Depending on the package you book, the lead times vary.
 We endeavour to produce the highest possible standard for you, so that you have something to cherish for years to come.
 We aim to have your film(s) to you by 6-10 weeks after your wedding date.

 Can I choose the music for my wedding film?

 Due to copyright licensing laws we do not allow our newlyweds to choose the music for the video.
 You are hiring us to construct a creative narrative film that represents the true story of your day.
 Our choice in music plays an important role in your film and it allows us to set a certain pace or mood of your wedding film.
 The soundtrack should not dictate the film but rather is used to support it.
 From the legal side, we license all of our music properly via a royalty-free music service that we pay for enabling us to work within the law.

 Can we meet beforehand to discuss the details of our wedding day?

-We would absolutely love to be able to meet all of our couples beforehand in person but unfortunately logistically this just isn’t possible.
+I would absolutely love to be able to meet all of my couples beforehand in person but unfortunately logistically this just isn’t possible.
 However, I am more than happy to arrange phone or FaceTime calls as I think it is so important we get to know each other before the big day to put you at ease and so that you can hopefully see us as another one of your guests at the wedding!

 We would like to book a wedding videographer but the price seems so expensive, why is this?